 Although I had discussed flying in the past with Doug Happe, I hadn't realized that he was quite active, and had acquired his own airplane a few years ago.
 When Doug and I recently met, I asked what aircraft he'd been flying lately, and he pointed at his sweatshirt, which read - 'Jump in a Lake'.
 I had little background on the Lake amphibian, so we agreed to keep in touch, and trade some flights in the Lake for some soaring time for Doug.

 Doug sent me and Mary an e-mail invite, asking if we'd like to head to dinner in the Lake, where I could also check out the amphibious capabilities on some local waters.
-Without hesitation, we agreed, and met Doug and Ann at Auburn airport in the late afternoon, where Doug's pristine Lake Renegade was pre-flighted and ready to go.
+Without hesitation, we agreed, and met Doug and Ann at the Auburn airport in the late afternoon, where Doug's pristine Lake Renegade was pre-flighted and ready to go.
 Doug gave us a quick pre-flight safety briefing, and then we donned our floatation belts, jumped in and started up the engine.
 Doug's Lake is nicely equipped for full IFR operations, since he uses it for numerous trips across the Cascades to Moses Lake, WA.

 The Lake 250 is equipped with a Lycoming IO-540 engine, which is controlled by unique throttle and prop controls located on the cockpit roof, instead of down on the cockpit console.
 We taxied out with the large gull wings open, enjoying the beautiful late spring temperatures.
 Once we were buttoned up, Doug applied power and we lifted off and sucked up the gear, affording us a surprisingly nice climb rate, even with four of us onboard.